rabadzhiyski/business_improvement/content/consulting.md

 ---
 image: /images/illustrations/new_york.jpg
 include_cta: true
-title: Our services are your guide to success...
+title: Unlock the power of data to drive growth and improve performance
 type: testimonials
 ---

-# Close the gap between technology and business
+# Expertise in data-driven decision-making for small and medium-sized businesses

-We believe that **solving real business problems is better than focusing on data and technology.** Many companies invested massively in analytics but they cannot get the results they wanted (ROI).
-The most challenging part is not treating the data but solving the most urgent business problems.
+Artificial Intelligence (AI) and data science have the potential to revolutionize business operations by providing insights and predictions that can help to improve efficiency, reduce costs, and drive growth.
+However, many companies struggle to harness these techniques and fully realize their potential benefits.

-Advanced analytics has the potential to transform business operations, but many companies struggle to harness these capabilities to improve performance.
-While the leaders in the AI field continue to gain competitive advantage and get considerable savings from Data Science/AI adoption, the majority of the companies still have troubles to use that technology.
+While the leaders in the AI field continue to gain competitive advantage and get considerable savings from Data Science/AI adoption, the majority of the companies still have trouble using these technologies.

 **No need to spend years to improve your business, we commit to get you results in 120 days!**